 Dangers of Low Moisture

 Cigars are hygroscopic, which means they absorb and retain moisture from their surrounding environment.
 It also means they lose moisture just as quickly.
 A cigar left out in a room without air conditioning or direct sunlight will dry out in less than a day.
 A cigar left out in hot, sunny, or windy conditions will dry out in only a few hours.
 If a cigar dries out completely, all of the essential oils inside will evaporate and most of the cigar’s flavor will be lost.
-Though it’s possible to salvage some of the flavor when this happens, by exposing them to high humidity, the cigar’s original richness and taste can never be fully restored.
+Though it’s possible to salvage some of the flavors when this happens, by exposing them to high humidity, the cigar’s original richness and taste can never be fully restored.

 A cigar’s moisture level also ensures a proper burn.
 Cigars are meant to burn slowly and evenly, at a low temperature.
 A slow burn allows the oils and sugars in the tobacco to blend together, so you can enjoy all of their subtleties and flavor.
 Dry cigars burn fast and hot.
 The extra heat makes the smoke unpleasant and acrid, which ruins the aroma and causes the essential oils to evaporate.
 Instead of a rich nuance, what end up with is a taste is a pungent, bitter mush.

 Dangers of Excess Moisture